jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 and the winter peak is 1.1x.
 Highly variable climate control is presumably a lower proportion of commercial and industrial electricity usage than for residences.

-I then compare statewide usage to my own, showing the fraction of annual consumption in each calendar.
-The individual usage throughout the year very closely matches the profile of aggregate month-to-month residential use (commercial and industrial use is visibly less seasonal).[^1]
+I then compare statewide seasonality to my own, below showing the fraction of annual consumption in each calendar.
+The individual usage throughout the year very closely matches the profile of aggregate month-to-month residential use.[^1]

 [^1]: In the dark blue series, the artificially-low consumption in June-July due to travel has been replaced by (1) July being assumed to be the same as August and (2) June being halfway between May and August.